Lock Cylinder Problems

 Afterward, this feature will no longer operate.
 But it's unlikely you'll miss it since it's relatively unknown.
 It does not affect the steering wheel lock mechanism.

 NOTE: This procedure is also applicable to E36 3-series (plus Z3) and E38 7-series built from 9/98-on.
 Earlier models used a different lock part number which may be similar.
-Considering these parts are NLA, this issue is very serious.
-If not servicable, you will be forced to buy a (used) replacement lock and key combo from sources such as eBay, then code the key to your car, and then re-key your door and trunk lock to match.
+If your cylinder won't turn at all, you will be forced to buy new.
+Remove old cylinder by either drilling it out or replacing the entire column lock carrier.

 Procedure